opiter09/FF1-FFC-Chunk-Manager/README.md

 12. Left click the file to select it, then right click, press Import, and choose your edited file.
 3. Now save the ROM.
 CrystalTile2 is weird, so you have to save by trying to quit and then clicking No to cancel.
 Then quit for real to be done.

-Credits go to jianminyong for generating this table of attack names.
+Credits go to jianminyong for generating the table of attack names (names.txt).